Maithripala Sirisena: 2024 presidential campaign

 On 31 January 2023, Sirisena announced his intention to contest in the 2024 Sri Lankan presidential election at a conference for the Sri Lanka Freedom Party.
 In his speech, Sirisena addressed the recent Easter Bombing inquiry findings, apologised to the Catholic community and compared himself to anti-apartheid activist Nelson Mandela.
 Sirisena withdrew his campaign the following year and endorsed Minister of Justice Wijeyadasa Rajapakshe as the SLFP candidate instead.
 However, later he withdrew support to Rajapakshe and declared to remain independent and not back any candidate.

 Rift within the party

 On 4 April 2024, the Colombo District Court issued an interim injunction temporarily preventing Sirisena from functioning as the party chairman until 18 April, following a case filed by former SLFP chairman Chandrika Kumaratunga.
 On 18 April, the injunction was further extended until 9 May.
 On 24 April, another permanent injunction order was issued effective until the conclusion of the trial.

-On 12 May, Sirisena formally resigned as chairman of the SLFP, and the pro-Sirisena faction of the party unanimously voted to appoint Minister of Justice Wijeyadasa Rajapakshe as the new chairman, a move which was not accepted by the anti-Sirisena faction of the party.
+On 12 May, Sirisena formally resigned as chairman of the SLFP, and the pro-Sirisena faction of the party unanimously voted to appoint Wijeyadasa Rajapakshe as the new chairman, a move which was not accepted by the anti-Sirisena faction of the party.